mozilla/code-review/docs/ci-cd/README.md

 - `backend_build` builds the backend's Docker image using img and a privileged worker, and stores it as a public artifact
 - `events_build` builds the events's Docker image using img and a privileged worker, and stores it as a public artifact
 - `integration_build` builds the integration's Docker image using img and a privileged worker, and stores it as a public artifact
-- `frontend_build` builds the frontend static files and store them as Taskcluster artifacts
+- `frontend_build` builds the frontend static files and stores them as Taskcluster artifacts

 On a tag push, we trigger another task: